-Sexually transmitted diseases such as gonorrhea are rather caught by direct sexual contact from the partner and can also result in the seeding of bacteria in the vaginal area, resulting in inflammation and associated symptoms of the disease.
+Sexually transmitted diseases such as gonorrhea are rather caught by direct sexual contact with the partner and can also result in the seeding of bacteria in the vaginal area, resulting in inflammation and associated symptoms of the disease.

 Use of products

-One can needs to ensure not to use products that can react with one’s skin and cause allergy has also been known to cause allergy and irritation in one’s vaginal region.
+One can need to ensure not to use products that can react with one’s skin and cause allergy has also been known to cause allergy and irritation in one’s vaginal region.
 These products can indeed cause extreme itching to one’s skin, resulting in skin reddening and inflammation, resulting in hyper-allergic reactions.

 Hormonal changes can also result in an increase in vaginal discharge and sloughing off of internal linings.
 Besides, during pregnancy, hormonal fluctuations can lead to disturbance of the body’s natural flora.
 As a result, bacterial and fungal infection growth is eased.